rumeshnw/PayRoll/README.md

 Assumptions:

-    1. User has to enter comma separated employee details as mentioned above in Command Line
-    2. No spaces are allowed in between commas.
-If exists, system will show "Invalid input format.
-Please enter valid format and try again (Eg: John,Doe,60500,9,3/2017)." message
-    3. Superannuation percentage can either be define as an integer value or a double value with two decimal places.
+    1. Superannuation percentage can either be defined as an integer value or a double value with up to two decimal places.
 Eg: both 9 and 9.00 is considered as a valid super percentage
-    4. Pay period should be define as numeric MM/YYYY format.
+    2. Pay period should be defined as MM/YYYY format.
 Month can be defined with or without preceding zero.
 Eg: both 03/2017 and 3/2017 will be considered as a valid pay period